 Tufts Anatomical Gift Program

 Tufts University is an international leader in innovative medical education.
-Consistently ranked among the top in the nation, the School of Medicine is affiliated with six major teaching hospitals and more than 30 health care facilities.
+Consistently ranked among the top in the nation, the School of Medicine is partnered with six major teaching hospitals and more than 30 health care facilities.

 Study of the human body at Tufts University constitutes an invaluable and indispensable component of medical education and research.
 Each year, human remains are needed to teach medical and dental students, postgraduate physicians, and many other students and professionals within the health science fields.